jcgregorio/blog/_posts/2018-11-29-oligarchy-collusion.md

 ---
 layout: post
-title: Oligarchy collusion
+title: Oligopoly collusion
 ---

-Don't you just love it when oligarchies collude?
+Don't you just love it when oligopolies collude?

 ![Alaska Airlines giving preferential treatment to Facebook and Apple.](/images/collusion.jpg) {:title="Alaska Airlines giving preferential treatment to Facebook and Apple."}